orloxx/cpc/CONTRIBUTING.md

 1. Fork the repository and create a new branch for the contribution.
 2. Make the proposed changes.
-3. Rebase your branch with `main`
+3. Rebase your branch with `develop`
 4. Run `npm build` to ensure the current changes do not break.
 5. Update the README.md file if instructions changed.
-6. Create the pull request against the `main` branch.
+6. Create the pull request against the `develop` branch.

 ## Release Process

 Only members of this project can release new versions.
 Please follow these steps to create one:

-1. Create a new branch from `main` and name it `release/X.Y.Z`.
+1. Create a new branch from `develop` and name it `release/X.Y.Z`.
 This project adheres to [Semantic Versioning](http://semver.org/).
-2. Update the CHANGELOG.md file to reflect the changes that made the new version.
-3. Run `npm build` to ensure the current changes do not break.
+2. Run `npm build` to ensure the current changes do not break.
-4. Increase version in all relevant files. e.g. package.json,
+3. Increase version in all relevant files. e.g. package.json,
    package-lock.json, and README.md.
+4. Update the CHANGELOG.md file to reflect the changes that made the new version.
 5. Commit the changes.
 6. Tag the release using the format `vX.Y.Z` and push everything.
-At this point the pipeline will build the release and publish it to NPM automatically.
-7. Create a pull request to merge `release/X.Y.Z` to the `main` branch.
+7. Create a pull request to merge `release/X.Y.Z` to the `develop` branch.
 8. Create the GitHub release.
+9. Publish package to NPM.

 ## Gitflow